sfw/podcast-summarizer/README.md

 A, mostly built by AI, Python-based tool that:

 1.	**Splits** large audio files into ~25 MB chunks.
-2.	**Transcribes** each chunk using AssemblyAI for speaker identification but the code is commented out to use OpenAI whisper if you'd like.
+2.	**Transcribes** each chunk using either AssemblyAI for speaker identification or OpenAI Whisper which you select in the interface.
 3. Optionally uses an AI model of your choice to generate:
 	- **Summaries**
 	- **Keywords**